MicrosoftDocs/azure-docs/articles/marketplace/marketplace-apis-guide.md

 ---
-title: Align your business with our e-commerce platform and Azure Marketplace
+title: Align your business with our eCommerce platform and Azure Marketplace
-description: Align your business with our e-commerce platform (Azure Marketplace). ms.service: marketplace ms.subservice: partnercenter-marketplace-publisher ms.topic: how-to
+description: Align your business with our eCommerce platform (Azure Marketplace). ms.service: marketplace ms.subservice: partnercenter-marketplace-publisher ms.topic: how-to